usawco/wallpaper/README.md

 ### Flickr HiRes

 ### RSS Feed
-This provider will accept an array of URLs that return raw [RSS](https://en.wikipedia.org/wiki/RSS) feeds in XML format.
-This package uses [xml2js](https://www.npmjs.com/package/xml2js) to parse the XML response into a JSON object.
+This provider will accept an array of URLs that return raw [RSS](https://en.wikipedia.org/wiki/RSS) feeds in XML format. desktop-eye-candy uses [xml2js](https://www.npmjs.com/package/xml2js) to parse the XML response into a JSON object.
 A list URLs are defined for each feed in the ~/.desktop-eye-candy/config.json file.
 A 'location' element provides the name for element holding an image URL.

-The handler will search all elements of the response anywhere they exist under each RSS 'item' element.
+The handler will search all elements of the response anywhere they exist under each RSS 'item' element looking for a 'location' name match.
 If no URL is found, the item element is dumped when [trace logging](#traceLogging) is enabled.

 ## Configuration